dj95/chaos-proxy/README.md

 ## 🤝 Contributing

-If you are missing features or find some annoying bugs please feel free to submit the as issue and a bugfix with in a pull request :)
+If you are missing features or find some annoying bugs please feel free to submit an issue or a bugfix within a pull request :)

 ## 🚧 TODO